vtex/toolbelt/README.md

 Start by using `vtex login` to receive your credentials and be able to access other features.
 Simply type this command and follow the instructions.

-## Using watch
+## Using link

-On an app directory, run `vtex watch` and click on or copy the provided URL into your browser.
+On an app directory, run `vtex link` and click on or copy the provided URL into your browser.

-The `vtex` command will now monitor your files for changes and sync them automatically.
+VTEX Toolbelt will now monitor your files for changes and sync them automatically.

 ## Customizing your prompt